-Increasing age — Over 83 percent of people who die of coronary heart disease are 65 or older.
-Gender — Men have a greater risk of heart attack than women do, and they have attacks earlier in life.
+Increasing age and menopause — Over 83 percent of people who die of coronary heart disease are 65 or older.
+Women's risk increase after menopause.
 Heredity (including Race) — Children of parents with heart disease are more likely to develop it themselves.
 African Americans have more severe high blood pressure than Caucasians and a higher risk of heart disease.
 Heart disease risk is also higher among Mexican Americans, American Indians, native Hawaiians, and some Asian Americans.
 This is partly due to higher rates of obesity and diabetes.

 Factors we can control: